Offirmo/offirmo-monorepo/stack--2022/3-advanced--multi/soft-execution-context/README.md

 ### Event emitter

-All SEC are sharing a common event emitter.
+All SXC are sharing a common event emitter.
 Please do NOT abuse!

-DO NOT EMIT SEC events, it's usually not what you want to do.
+DO NOT EMIT SXC events, it's usually not what you want to do.

 Events:
-- `final-error`: an error than no SEC can handle or mitigate (usually a crash).
+- `final-error`: an error than no SXC can handle or mitigate (usually a crash).
   This event should be listened to by final reporters, like Sentry, or to display a crash report.